 We ask all students who will be staying in residence this fall to monitor their Brock University student email for updates.
 Students can also follow @BrockResidence on Instagram for updates.

-At this point, and continuing into summer, 2021, the University will provided quarantine accommodation to qualifying and newly arriving international Brock students.
+The University will provide quarantine accommodation to qualifying and newly arriving international Brock students.
 The quarantine accommodation will be provided at no charge for the two week quarantine period.
-For information, please contact the Residence Admissions Team Monday to Friday from 8:30 a.m.-4:30 p.m. by phone at 905-688-5550 x3370 or by email at email@example.com.
+Further information has been sent via email directly to international students who have applied to live in residence.
+If you have further questions, please contact the Residence South Service Desk by phone at 905-688-5550 x4311 or by email at email@example.com.